lolamindi/JS-school-catalogue/README.md

 ## Project Structure

-This project is built using object-oriented programming (OOP) principles, featuring a parent class School and three child classes: Primary, Middle, and High.
+This Codecademy Intermediate JavaScript project is built using object-oriented programming (OOP) principles, featuring a parent class School and three child classes: Primary, Middle, and High.
 The inheritance structure allows for shared properties and methods while enabling specialisation for different school types.

 ## Requirements